Last Quarter on

 Lunation 88 / 1041

-The Moon is 22 days old.
-Earth's natural satellite is moving through the last part of current synodic month.
+The Moon is 22 days old and navigating through the last part of the current synodic month.
 This is lunation 88 of Meeus index or 1041 from Brown series.

 Synodic month length 29.44 days